Lapis Lazuli Color

 Color psychology research positions Lapis Lazuli among cool hues that influence consumer behavior in measurable ways.
 In retail studies, cool environmental colors correlate with longer dwell times and higher satisfaction scores.
 Applying Lapis Lazuli in digital interfaces can leverage these same patterns to guide user journeys.

 Emotional Resonance: Lapis Lazuli activates specific neural pathways associated with its cool color temperature.
 In designed environments, this translates to measurable changes in user behavior — improved focus metrics and lower bounce rates.
-Strategic placement of Lapis Lazuli in UI elements can guide attention and shape the emotional arc of a user session.
+When used intentionally in interfaces, this color can effectively direct visual hierarchy and establish brand tone.

 Global Significance